DigitalOccult/zTerminal/README.md

 # zTerminal
-A simple, customization terminal simulator for websites.
+A simple, customization terminal simulator.
 Written in javascript/jQuery and other things.

 Version 0.2